ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 ### What is Prefect ?

 Prefect is an open source tool used to build, schedule and monitor workflows.
-We can compare it to Apache Airflow for the global approach.
+It can be compared to Apache Airflow for the global approach.
 A workflow management tool is useful to create and automate pipelines, most often data pipelines or AI pipelines but not only.

 Prefect works with a local agent on your execution environment (your own computer, a virtual machine, ...) and a server which will interact with this agent.
-We can install ourselves this server (**Self-hosted**) or it can be launched via the Prefect cloud offer.
+You can install yourself this server (**Self-hosted**) or it can be launched via the Prefect cloud offer.

 It can be described as follows: